QuellaMC/EZPark/Backend/README.md

-# EZPart Backend
+# EZPark Backend

-EZPart Backend is a scalable and modular backend solution for the EZPart website.
+EZPark Backend is a scalable and modular backend solution for the EZPark website.
 Built with FastAPI, it is designed to be easily extendable, allowing each API endpoint to reside in its own Python file.
 Additionally, it includes a `utils` folder for utility modules such as database connections, authentication, and more.

 ## Table of Contents